jjti/homelab/README.md

 <img width="500px" src="https://github.com/jjti/homelab/assets/13923102/6a97ead1-d26e-4056-8fbc-c2fc2da03fb1" />

 The homelab is made up of three [Beelink Mini SER5 Maxes](https://www.bee-link.com/beelink-amd-ryzen-5-ser5-5800u-minip-26183466).
 Each has 32 GB DDR4 of memory and 500 GB of NVMe storage.
 I also added [2 TB of SSD storage to each](https://www.amazon.com/dp/B07YD5F561).
 So in total there's:

 - 24 cores / 48 threads
 - 96 GB memory
 - 1.5 TB NVMe storage and 6 TB SATA storage

 The main reason I opt'ed the SER5 Max was they're cheap (~$350 each), have low power draw (advertised at 54 W per node), and they don't take up much space.
 That said, everything is slower in these compared to a consumer desktop: the 5800H is a laptop CPU, storage is over PCIe 3 not 4, and it's DDR4 memory.
 That's all fine though since this is to tinker.

+## Deployments

+TODO

+TODO: move most of below into set up sections

 ## Consul

-Consul gets deployed using the [`ansible-consul` role](https://github.com/ansible-community/ansible-consul).
+Consul is used as a service catalog and to bootstrap Nomad.
+I deployed it using the [`ansible-consul` role](https://github.com/ansible-community/ansible-consul).
 Compared to deploying Consul manually, `ansible-consul` has more knobs, sanity checks, and baked-in best practices.
 It's also nice for setting things up once, then automating away the tedious part of SSH'ing into every host.
 But `ansible-consul` is also very stale and the defaults are for development Consul clients.
-I've changed a couple dozen settings in [./ansible/tasks/consul.yaml](./ansible/consul.yaml) so far to enable TLS, gossip encryption, ACLs, and prometheus metrics.
+I've changed a couple dozen settings in [./ansible/tasks/consul.yaml](./ansible/consul.yaml) to enable TLS, gossip encryption, ACLs, and prometheus metrics.

 ```bash
 cd ./ansible/roles/ansible-consul/files